Is there a film department at the University of Pittsburgh?

 I am interested in beginning in a film academic community.
 Can you tell me more?

 For first term freshmen entering in a fall term who are interested in film and film production, we highly recommend the How to Make a Movie Academic Community.
-The nineteen students registered for this community take three courses together: Seminar in Composition: Film (required composition course), Motion Picture Fundamentals (fulfills the Creative Expression general education requirement), and the one-credit course Introduction to the Arts and Sciences (a specialized version of that course geared specifically toward potential Film and Media Studies majors and minors).
+The fifteen students registered for this community take three courses together: Seminar in Composition: Film (required composition course), Film 1 (fulfills the Creative Expression general education requirement), and the one-credit course Academic Foundations (a specialized version of that course geared specifically toward potential Film and Media Studies majors and minors).

 If I want to visit campus prior to applying to or enrolling at Pitt, what should I do and whom shall I see when I visit?